logo

 MassMutual Ascend Life Insurance Company

 MassMutual Ascend Life Insurance Company has been in the business since 1951.
-It is one of the largest providers of fixed and fixed indexed annuities in the US for many years and has been regularly in the top ten Fixed Indexed Annuity Sales.
+It has been one of the largest providers of fixed and fixed indexed annuities in the US for many years and has been regularly in the top ten Fixed Indexed Annuity Sales.
+MassMutual is a Fortune 500 company, with a 2024 ranking of #104.

 It is rated as follows by the rating agencies: